-Our mission is to help you achieve fully reciprocal threat management, which which includes not just your adversaries but also all the stakeholders, perspectives, interfaces, and interactions that influence the outcomes of your security investments and choices.
+Our mission is to help you understand, manage, and protect the whole reciprocal system, which includes not just your adversaries but also all the stakeholders, constraints, perspectives, trade-offs, and interactions that influence the outcomes of your security investments and choices.

 It all started 20 years ago